mkalmykov/cryptogram/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/mkalmykov/cryptogram.

+To contribute:

+1. Fork it.
+2. `git checkout -b feature/my_awesome_feature develop`
+3. Create a pull request into develop.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).